hyacinth-ai/core-service-framework/README.md

     version: 1.0
 ```

-Suggest that `spring.profiles.active` is set to a concrete execution environment value for easy development:
+Suggest that `spring.profiles.active` be set to a concrete execution environment value for easy development:

 * `development`
 * `production`